-- 14. Providing False Information (Level 2) shall include, but not be limited to the following: - Intentionally initiating or causing to be initiated any known false report, warning or threat of fire, explosion or other emergency; - Forgery, alteration, or misuse of any University document, records, or instrument of identification; - · Furnishing false information, oral or written, to any University official, faculty or staff member, or office; or - Possession or use of an instrument of identification that is not one's own or is fictitious or altered.
+- 15. Prohibited Sexual Conduct Policy Violations (Level 1) shall mean any act that violates the Prohibited Sexual Conduct Policy. - 16.
+Providing False Information (Level 2) shall include, but not be limited to the following: - Intentionally initiating or causing to be initiated any known false report, allegation, warning or threat of fire, explosion or other emergency; - Forgery, alteration, or misuse of any University document, records, or instrument of identification; Furnishing false information, oral or written, to any University official, faculty or staff member, or office; or Possession or use of an instrument of identification that is not one's own or is fictitious or altered.